TJJP/garage-pi-v2/README.md

 ## First Time Use
 1. Open a web browser to the domain you setup
-   - You should notice that a http address should redirect to a https address
 1. Follow the onscreen instructions to create your first user
-1. After logging in, click the setting to add users, delete users, change your password, setup your Amazon Alexa or Google Assistant, adjust the logs, etc.
+1. After logging in, click the setting to add users, delete users, change your password, set up your Amazon Alexa or Google Assistant, adjust the logs, etc.

 ## Acknowledgements
-* Original Garage-Pi Created by Tyler Jones at Howchoo.com and on Github
+* Original Garage-Pi Created by Tyler Jones at Howchoo.com and on GitHub
+* Thanks kylejramstad for the original project
 * Favicon made by Freepik from [www.flaticon.com](www.flaticon.com) is licensed by CC 3.0 BY